Dre Campbell Farm

 The colors yellow and blue seem particularly attractive to certain harmful insects.

-13. Himalayan Salt Spray
+13. Rubbing Alcohol Spray

-14. White Mineral Oil
+14. Horticultural Mineral Oil

 Next, store it in a sealed jar.
 However, use it all up within three months.